 FACTORING CLIMATE CHANGE INTO EVERY INVESTMENT DECISION

-Since 2017, CDPQ has factored the climate into each of our investment decisions.
+Since 2017, we factor the climate into each investment decision.

 This represents a change in culture for our teams, especially those responsible for investments.
 Now they must weigh different opportunities and determine which ones will: